 Essential oils also come with multiple benefits when inhaled in the air.
 A few examples of some great smelling ones include:

 An aromatherapy diffuser is any kind of device that takes a drop or two of essential oils and disperses the smell potently in the room.
+They’re amongst the best non toxic air fresheners in terms of effectiveness and cost.

 It can be as simple as boiling a pot of water and adding a few drops in or you can get a specialized stand that heats the oil another way.